-But what about small and medium sized businesses?
-Is there a need to send someone on a Mental health First Aid training course?
+But do small and medium-sized businesses have to send someone on a Mental health First Aid training course?

-It’s not a particularly easy question to answer, and the HSE now say:
+It’s not a particularly easy question to answer.
+But the HSE now say:

 ‘Following your employers’ first aid needs assessment; you might decide that it will be beneficial to have personnel trained to identify and understand symptoms and able to support someone who might be experiencing a mental health issue.